Any organisation that created or holds records about you, must provide you access to or copies of your personal records once you ask for them.

 If there are records, you should get access to them or receive copies of them in the format you prefer.
 For example:

-If the organisation does not give a good reason for why they cannot provide your records in your preferred format, you can make a complaint to the Privacy Commissioner.
+If the organisation does not give a good reason for why they cannot provide your records in your preferred format, you can make a complaint to the Privacy Commissioneropen_in_new.

-Learn what kinds of records you might receive.
+Learn what kinds of records you might receiveopen_in_new.

 Learn about your rights and what you can do if they are not respected.